Droitwich Spa Lido

 The Droitwich Spa Lido is a lido in Droitwich Spa, Worcestershire, England.
 It is one of the few remaining inland, open-air salt-water swimming pools in the UK.

 Brief history

 The Lido was originally built in the 1930s to a design by Edward Prentice Mawson and the building features an art-deco style interior.
 The pool itself was filled with diluted brine, pumped from brine streams beneath the town.
+The brine was diluted at a ratio of 1:10 (1 part brine, ten times water) to replicate the same salinity as seawater.
 The salt in the water was strong enough to keep the water in the pool aseptic, without the need for additional chemicals such as chlorine.